 Social protection, which consists of a set of policies and programmes, is designed to reduce such vulnerabilities.
 Social protection interventions such as cash transfers, user fee abolition, and anti-discrimination legislation, can not only remove economic and social barriers that prevent women and children from accessing services, but also strengthen the capacity of households to withstand, adapt and mitigate shocks.

-In 2006, 13 countries in the region signed the Livingstone Accord under the auspices of the African Union (AU).
-Governments committed themselves to developing national Social Protection strategies and integrating them into their national development plans and budgets.
+Until recently, social protection had been considered a privilege of developed nations.
+The countries in Eastern and Southern Africa, however, have decided that social protection is no longer a luxury that they cannot afford.
+In 2006, 13 countries in the region signed the Livingstone Accord under the auspices of the African Union, committing themselves to developing national social protection strategies and integrating them into their national development plans and budgets.

 UNICEF in action

 Throughout the region, UNICEF supports the governments in the development of national social protection strategies or frameworks, as well as the implementation of social protection programmes and systems, ensuring that they are child-sensitive, inclusive and nationally-owned.
 Here are some of the key areas that UNICEF focuses on:

 - Policy, strategy development and reform: In addition to support national governments in developing social protection strategies and frameworks, UNICEF supports reforms in the legal and justice systems so that they are consistent with the international treaties, such as the Convention on the Rights of the Child (CRC), the African Charter on the Rights and the Welfare of the Child, and the Convention on the Elimination of all Forms of Discrimination against Women (CEDAW).

 - Development of integrated social protection systems: Access to services in health, nutrition, education and protection is critical to children’s development, and it also lays the foundation for future human and economic gains.
 To this end, UNICEF supports countries in their efforts of moving towards a multi-dimensional and coordinated social protection response.